Shrestha-Bhandari/Reinforcement-Learning-In-Games.-Teaching-A-taxi-to-pick-up-and-Drop-off/README.md

 **5. Integrating External Data Sources**

 **Data Integration:**
-    - Guide users on integrating their datasets or custom environment configurations into the codebase.
+    - Experiment with integrating their datasets or custom environment configurations into the codebase.
-    - Provide instructions or suggestions on adapting the code to utilize custom data or unique scenarios.

 **6. Expanding Evaluation Metrics**

 **Custom Evaluation Metrics:**
-    - Encourage defining additional evaluation metrics beyond the default set.
+    - Experiment with defining additional evaluation metrics beyond the default set.
-    - Support users in creating custom evaluation functions to measure various aspects of agent performance.
+    - Experiment by creating custom evaluation functions to measure various aspects of agent performance.